 - Marijuana users are 2.79 times more likely to use illegal drugs.

 These statistics suggest that teens tend to progress from alcohol and tobacco use to marijuana use, which then increases the risk of future hard drug use.
 However, it’s important to keep in mind that not all teens who use marijuana progress to illegal drug use.
-As the National Institute on Drug Abuse (NIDA) explains, most marijuana users do not go on to use hard drugs.
+As the National Institute on Drug Abuse12 (NIDA) explains, most marijuana users do not go on to use hard drugs.
 Instead, it may simply be that people who have more risk factors for drug abuse begin with readily available substances like alcohol and marijuana.

 Other Risk Factors for Illicit Drug Use

-- Environmental factors: Environmental factors, such as growing up in a home where parents use drugs or having parents who have a positive attitude toward drug use, increase the risk of using illegal drugs.
+Environmental factors, such as growing up in a home where parents use drugs or having parents who have a positive attitude toward drug use, increase the risk of using illegal drugs.
 Teens who have poor parental supervision are also at increased risk.

-- School/peer-related factors: Teens are at increased risk of illegal drug use based on certain factors related to school and peer relationships.
+Teens are at increased risk of illegal drug use based on certain factors related to school and peer relationships.
 These include association with peers who engage in delinquent behaviors, low school performance and disconnection from school.

-- Other vulnerabilities: Factors like mental health disorders, history of childhood sexual abuse and parental rejection can also increase the risk of substance abuse.
+Factors like mental health disorders, history of childhood sexual abuse and parental rejection can also increase the risk of substance abuse.

 Treatment For Substance Abuse